-Outbreak at jail annex over; new cases emerge at Kannapolis facility - Salisbury Post
+UPDATED: Outbreak at jail annex over; new cases emerge at Kannapolis facility - Salisbury Post

 Of the 365 currently active cases, 167 are among white residents, 40 are among Black residents, 27 are among Hispanic residents, four are among American Indian/Alaskan Native residents and one is among an Asian resident.
 However, 130 are considered unknown at this time.

-Additionally, the plurality of currently active cases is among those aged older than 65 years old, at 140 cases.
+Additionally, the plurality of currently active cases is among those aged older than 65 years old.
 The next highest age bracket includes 89 cases among those aged 18-35.

 Contact reporter Natalie Anderson at 704-797-4246.

-Note: UPDATED: Outbreak at jail annex over; new cases emerge at Kannapolis facility